Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Removed the sprite rotating done in checkAfflictions since it doesn't belong there
 - Added BenevolentBark enemy
 - Added attackedEnemy flag to the Player class which tracks when the player has attacked an enemy.
 Used for BenevolentBark enemy.
+- Added enum class StatType
+- Added increase/decrease StatBy functions to the actor class for simpler stat changing
+- Added RPGInABottle item that temporarily allows the player to gain experience on kills, which levels them up